 The fun part about eloping is that it will most likely just be the two of you, or 10-20 of your closest family and friends.
 This gives you a wider variety of places you can get married rather than a 100+ person wedding.
 If you want a more detailed guide on where to elope, I help my couples find exact locations that fit their needs and desires.

-- The Mountains: A lot of people don't realize this but if you are eloping and love the outdoors, then why not do it in the mountains?!
-You can plan a hike you've been wanting to do, or even just up to your favorite mountain.
+- The White Mountains: Visit my full How to Elope in the White Mountains guide here.
+If you are someone who loves the outdoors and exploring new places, then the White Mountains in the North Country may be the perfect place.
+You can plan a hike you've been wanting to do, or choose a mountain that has special meaning.
 Hike up in your hiking gear, and then get changed at the top.
 You can do a first look, then have your intimate ceremony, set up a picnic for dinner and watch the sun go down.
 It's magical.
-Want some ideas?
-Check out Sam + Nick's White Mountain elopement.

-- A venue: There are some venues that have elopement options with them.
+- A small wedding venue: There are some wonderful wedding venues around New Hampshire that have elopement options with them.
 This could also be a great option especially if it includes accommodation and an experience to go with it.

 - Backyard: If you or your family have a beautiful backyard, then this is also a wonderful option.
 It is a place that could be meaningful, with a lot of space, and you could do everything in one place.
 Want some ideas?
 Check out Allie + Pat's backyard elopement.